Turtling-Turtle/Ore-Forge/README.md

 Note that most tasks that are not specific to a single project can be run with `name:` prefix, where the `name` should be replaced with the ID of a specific project.
 For example, `core:clean` removes `build` folder only from the `core` project.

+## The Game

+In Ore Forge your goal is to build a tycoon that makes money.
+You can then reinvest this money back into your tycoon by either buying items that you can add to your tycoon or by using it to Prestige.
+When you Prestige all your non-prestige proof items are destroyed, but you gain a powerful Prestige tier Item.
+As your prestige level increase the price to prestige will increase as well.